Family Hiking in the Lake District

 Once you reach the pile of rocks that is the highest point, the ridge opens up and is a wide grassy path the rest of the way down.
 The kids all took off running along the top of it.

 I kept stopping to gasp at the views below.
 You can see both Buttermere and Crummock Water from the top, as well as the little Buttermere Village where you can stop to warm up with tea.
-Even though we were wet and cold when we got to the village, the boys all chose ice cream over tea.
+Even though we were wet and cold when we finally got down to the village, the boys all chose ice cream over tea.
 They could not resist!
 Mary Polly and I had tea and scones though, and we took our time sipping it in the cozy cafe.

 After our walk, it was back to the drying room with our clothes and boots.
 Everything was dry when we put it all back on the next morning to leave.
 We left the Lake District as great storms were blowing in all over England, so we were happy to be headed north.